Last Updated on

 We know a great many of you are knee deep in Web Development projects as we write this, and any time we have the opportunity to pass on some expert insights and resources, we don’t hesitate to do so.
 Today, we have an awesome post from Rohit Boggarapu, who is a software engineer at Adobe.
-He’s written a great article about charting and data visualization tools for web developers, and we encourage you to read it, as it’s got some great information.
+He’s written a great article on the best data visualization tools and charting libraries for web developers, and we encourage you to read it, as it’s got some great information.

 The gap between data and our interpretation of it can be huge, especially when it means squinting at rows of unintelligible figures in spreadsheets (possibly the least appealing format of all time).